WHAT IS AN INDEPENDENT AGENT?

 - Options.
 The ability to compare coverage, pricing, and policy options among multiple insurance companies, providing you with competitively-priced insurance solutions and coverage tailored specifically for you.
 Not every problem is a nail, which is why an Independent Agent has more than a hammer in the toolbox.

 - Unbiased advice.
 Having an agent that works for you, not for an insurance company.
 By representing multiple insurance companies, instead of only one, an Independent Agent is able to provide unbiased feedback with your best interest in mind.
-Having an Independent Agent on your side when negotiating a claim, managing an underwriting requirements, or searching for a new policy can make all the difference.
+Having an Independent Agent on your side when negotiating a claim, managing an underwriting requirement, or searching for a new policy can make all the difference.

 - Consistency.
 When changes in your life or in the insurance industry require updates to your insurance, an Independent Agent is able to navigate the transition with you.
 This might involve replacing an insurance policy, starting a new one, or simply revising an existing one.